cuijiyao01/docker-k8s-training/docker/Exercise 5 - Dockerfiles Part 1.md

 ## Step 7: tag the image

-With `docker tag`, give your image a nice name such as _mynginx_ and a release number.
+With `docker tag`, give your image a nice name such as *secure_nginx* and a release number (again, use your hostname as release number).

+If you want to push this image to our registry on **pvxka22.wdf.sap.corp**, tag your image accordingly and use `docker push` to push the image to the registry.

 ## Step 8: run a container